-Academic Information: A prime battle ground in this area corresponds to the organization and transmission of academic information.
+Academic Information and Classroom Behavior: A prime battle ground in this area corresponds to the organization and transmission of academic information.
 A student recently complained, while in Santiago, that “it is August and I still don’t know what courses I will be taking in September.”
 Web technology has certainly simplified access to such information.
 To be sure, Spanish universities have web sites where students can browse course offerings (asignaturas) within different majors (carreras) and colleges (facultades).
 In the U.S. pre-registration is necessary because, at least at liberal arts colleges, students largely decide their plan of study.
 Although in the U.S. this might be regarded as a mark of greater “freedom,” from the European point of view it can look like a mindless free-for-all.
 The course catalogue as our students know it (indicating the exact time and location of classes for the upcoming academic year) only makes sense therefore given the potential in the American context for chaos.
 In Spain, as in most of Europe, students have a largely fixed plan of study from the moment they enter the university.
 Electives can be chosen easily at the beginning of the term.
 And the requisite information is provided to students at the beginning of the academic year.
 Spaniards (and other Europeans) do not expect it any earlier because they have no need for it.
 As for classroom behavior, given that even young Spaniards remain more formal in greeting, dress, and eating habits, our students are often shocked by the degree to which students and even professors tolerate talking, cellphone use, and other kinds of noise during class although other students and professors consider it a rude distraction.
 These puzzling dysfunctionalities can change rapidly.
 Not so long ago smoking was widely indulged by professors and students alike in American and Spanish classrooms.
 Now it is considered unthinkable on both sides of the Atlantic.
 Seemingly intractable customs are liable to change overnight, another reason to avoid the easy generalization.